Take a seat. Like literally, take the seat out of a chair and cover it with flower moulds and make it a beautiful flower/plant stand!

 TIP: The spray bottle in the photo below is a great addition to your painting tool kit!
 You can spray as little or as much water as you need on your project.
 It will mist, rather than spray too much in one area, giving better control.
 This is also great to use as a blending tool for your painting projects.
 You can find it here.
 They come in clear or with fun covers!

 This post contains affiliate links where I may earn a small commission, but at no additional cost to you.
 It helps me continue to bring free content that may help you with your projects.

 Adding a bit of glimmer, I went over the flowers with some Antique Gold Rub-N-Buff.
 It gave the flowers that perfect touch, keeping the warmth bright vintage…does that make sense?
 Thats what I feel with it.

-Adding two more coats of the Minwax Spar Urethane, this gal will hold up outdoors even if it rains.
+I sprayed two coats of the Minwax indoor/outdoor, this gal will hold up outdoors even if it rains.
 Although it won’t be in direct sunlight or rain, the top coat will protect it.

 This is Daisy, my pretty moulded girl!

 “I want to make beautiful things, even if nobody cares!” -Saul Bass